Noble silence at a meditation retreat!

 The newbies were rather excited and chatty.
 However, the seniors seemed to know the rules of the ten-day noble silence sanctuary.
-The center is like an oasis in the middle of a forest.
-They kept our mobiles, note-books and pens.
-That was absolutely solitude!
+The centre is like an oasis in the middle of a forest.
+They kept our mobiles, notebooks and pens.
+It was absolutely solitude!

-“Which is your room?
-Let’s go to the dining hall together after unpacking.”
+“Where is your room?
+Let us go to the dining hall together after unpacking.”
 The twelve-day vegetarian menu was so simple, yet, delicious.
-I should come back as a helper in the kitchen, the next time!
+I should come back as a helper in the kitchen next time!
 (Which I did, cooking for hundred-over people!)

-On the dining table, we learned that silence means no talking verbally, as well as, non-verbally!
-No eye contacts nor gesturings were allowed.
-Everybody was on a ‘mind your own business’ mode!
-On the way back to our individual rooms, [low voice], “oh, in case I don’t hear the gong at four am, please knock at my door! ” The course manager glanced disapprovingly at us.
+At the dining table, we learned that silence means no talking verbally, as well as non-verbally!
+No eye contact nor gestures are allowed.
+Everybody was in a mind your own business mode!
+On the way back to our individual rooms, [low voice], “oh, in case I don’t hear the gong at four am, please knock at my door!”
+The course manager glanced disapprovingly at us.

 Soon, the orchestra of croaky frogs and tadpoles began.
 It became part of the otherwise tranquil nights.
-I hid an insect repellant, some convi-packs biscuits, and some masking tapes.
+I hid an insect repellant, some pack of biscuits, and some masking tapes.
 The latter was to cover any holes on the window nettings, which I read about online.

-There was, in fact, a lot of reflections, going on in our minds the next few days.
+There were, in fact, a lot of reflections going on in our minds the next few days.
 By the third to fifth day, several ladies were releasing their emotional ‘taps’ silently.
-A few men on the other side of the hall were seen sniffing, too.
+A few men on the other side of the hall were seen sniffing too.

 One day, after a lunch break, I saw a lady sitting under a huge tree, all alone, crying.
 So I told the course manager about my concern for her.
 She took that lady to see the assistant teacher.

 In this practice of noble silence, there was no one to listen to, as everybody was not talking.
-We were actually listening to our own little self-talks; self-reflections during our mindful meditation.
+We were actually listening to our own little self-talks; self-reflection during our mindful meditation.